-“I hope that some of my colleagues in the House will [agree with this],” said Sen. John McCain (R-Arizona) this afternoon.
+“I hope that some of my colleagues in the House will [agree with this],” said Sen. John McCain (R-AZ) this afternoon.
 Illegal immigrants “will have to pay back taxes and pay for their citizenship, so I do not see a scenario where it would cost us money,” he added.
-He also said “there’s [now] a realization [by Republicans] that if we continue to polarize the Latino/Hispanic vote, the demographics indicate that the chances of our being in the majority our minimal.”
+He also said, “There’s [now] a realization [by Republicans] that if we continue to polarize the Latino/Hispanic vote, the demographics indicate that the chances of our being in the majority our minimal.”

 The Fiscal Times takes a look at some of the key numbers and costs associated with immigration – including illegal immigration – in this country.

 The estimated number of undocumented immigrants (UI) in the United States today.
 That’s an increase of roughly one third since 2000, when there were 8.5 million UIs, according to the Center for American Progress.

 Percentage of UIs who have been living in the U.S. for 7 years or longer.